 As part of your diagnosis we’ll talk about “cancer stages.”
 This is an evaluation of how far your cancer has spread.
 Each stage is treated differently, so we need to know the correct stage for your cancer before we can discuss the best treatment options.

 Stage 1 – small cancer found only in the organ where it started

 Stage 2 – larger cancer that may or may not have spread to the lymph nodes

 Stage 3 – larger cancer that is present in the lymph notes

 Stage 4 – cancer present in a different organ than where it started

 Catching More Cancers

-Aurora BayCare is part of the Aurora Health Care system.
+Aurora BayCare is part of Advocate Aurora Health.
 No other health system in Wisconsin diagnoses more cancer patients than we do.
 See us for accurate diagnosis, clinically advanced treatment, and comprehensive cancer care.